chr15m/pocketoperations.com/pages/pocket-operator-apps.md

 ## Android: PO LoopSync

-PO LoopSync is an Android app you can use to play looped samples, like drum beats or synth lines, and it outputs a pocket operator compatible sync signal.
+PO LoopSync is an Android music app that plays looping samples in sync with your pocket operator.
+You can add drum beats, synth lines, or any other kind of loop and it outputs a pocket operator compatible sync signal in time.
 So you can plug it into your pocket operator and the loops will play in time with your device.

 [![PO LoopSync android app with pocket operator sync](img/content/po-loopsync.png)](https://play.google.com/store/apps/details?id=cx.mccormick.poloopsync)